ilmheg/MultiAssist/README.md

 The contents of this index file are divided into folders such as chara/human and chara/monster.
 Skeletons will generally be located at `chara/{category}/{type_char}{id}/skeleton/base/b0001/skl_{type_char}{id}b0001.sklb`.

-For a quick reference on the different human folders, take a loot at this table.
+For a quick reference on the different human folders, take a look at this table.

 | Race/Gender       | Folder               | Notes  |
 | ------------------|----------------------| -------|